Health insurance policies with physiotherapy cover

 What’s included under physio cover?

-Typically when you take out an extras policy with a physiotherapy inclusion, you could be covered for benefits that pay towards some or all of the costs incurred by out-of-hospital physiotherapy treatment.
+Typically when you take out an extras policy with a physiotherapy inclusion, you could be covered for benefits that help you pay some or all of the costs incurred by out-of-hospital physiotherapy treatment.

-What and how much you’re covered for will depend on what level of cover you have.
+What and how much you’re covered for will depend on your insurer and what level of cover you have.
 A basic policy may have very limited coverage available, while more expensive policies will typically have more extensive cover.

-If you have a health insurance extras policy with physiotherapy cover you may be able to claim for some or all of the following services:
+By way of example, if you have a health insurance extras policy with physiotherapy cover you may be able to claim for some or all of the following physio services:

 - An initial consultation and health diagnosis